Cognigy/Documentation/docs/en/docs/live-agent/conversation/assist-bot.md

 ## Complete a session with Assist Bot by Live Agent

-To complete a session of Live Agent and Assist Bot, proceed as follows:
+To complete a session with Assist Bot, proceed as follows:

 1. Click ![vertical ellipsis](../../assets/icons/vertical-ellipsis.svg).
 2. Select **Reset Session** in the drop-down list.
 The Assist Bot communication history will be cleared.

 ## Send a Transcript to assigned Agents

-In case you want to send a conversation transcript to a specific email address or to another assigned Agent, do the following:
+In case you want to send a conversation transcript to a specific email address or to assigned Agents, do the following:

 1. Click **Send Transcript** in the top right corner in conversation details window.
 A selection list appears, providing following options:
      - Send transcript to the assigned agent